davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 To correct for the mild pressure dependence of the two-pyroxene thermometer, and the temperature dependence of the olivine barometer, we jointly solve temperature and pressure by iteratively optimizing to a common solution for each analysis.
+This yields a set of independent, internally consistent depth and temperature measurements for each sample corresponding to individual pairs of microprobe measurements.
 In `Figure depth`, we apply a Monte Carlo normal distribution to the analytical errors on each pressure estimate to show the distribution of possible sample conditions in pressure--temperature space.